This article was written with one of our Partners, PwC, on the back of a webinar we did together on the topic.

 Understanding nature risks requires moving beyond static assessments and embracing a more comprehensive, forward-looking approach — one that captures dependencies, impacts, financial exposure and future shocks, but also opportunities.

 Nature risks are related to the exposure of economic activities to the degradation of natural systems and to the societal responses that follow.
-A robust view of nature risk must therefore be 360°, covering soil health, deforestation, pollution, biodiversity loss, and ecosystem disruption.
+A robust view of nature risk must therefore be 360°, covering soil health, deforestation, pollution, biodiversity loss, and ecosystem disruption; and include both physical & transition risks.

 Physical risks: dependencies on ecosystem services